alexclaydon/tinybox/README.md

 webmigrate = "python tools/web/manage.py migrate"
 ```

+(Note that when constructing entrypoints, you don't prepend `hatch run` - just use the raw Python command).

 You can then call these from the root directory to run the Django migrations for the web app.

 Essentially, you should use `hatch run` to run any command that you would normally run from the command line, but which requires the project Python interpreter to be activated and the project root directory to be on the Python path.
 This includes running the Django development server, running the Dagster development server, running the Dagster CLI, running the Django CLI, running the Django test suite, etc.